MadsLudvig/AppleIRTransmitter/README.md

 To make usbhid driver use the Apple IR receiver as dev/usb/hiddev instead of dev/input/hidraw,

+The quirk we need to add does the following:

+* With 0x05ac being the vendor ID (Apple, you shouldn't need to change this)
+* With 0x8242 being the product ID (check the output of lsusb for your hardware)
+* And 0x10 being "HID_QUIRK_HIDDEV_FORCE" and 0x40000000 being "HID_QUIRK_NO_IGNORE"

 add the following line:
 ```
 usbhid.quirks=0x05ac:0x8242:0x40000010